wso2/docs-is/en/identity-server/6.0.0/docs/guides/mfa/email-otp-config-advanced.md

 - **assocication**: The federated username must be associated with the local account in advance in the WSO2 Identity Server My Account.
 The local username is retrieved from the association. <!-- For information on creating an association, see the [My Account help](insertlink). -->

 - **subjectUri**: When configuring the federated authenticator, select the attribute in the subject identifier under the service providers section in the UI.
-This is used as the username of the email OTP authenticator.
+This is used as the username of the EmailOTP authenticator.

 - **userAttribute**: The name of the federated authenticator's user attribute.
 That is the local username that is contained in a federated user's attribute.
 When using this, add the following parameter under the `[authentication.authenticator.email_otp.parameters]` section in the `deployment.toml` file and enter the relevant value, e.g., email and screen_name, id.